SebastianSydlik/weather_predictor/README.md

 dbt (data build tool) enables modular and testable SQL transformations.

-Looker Studio is used to create insightful visualizations of the collected data (see 'Screenshot Google Looker Studio.png').
+Looker Studio is used to create insightful visualizations of the collected data (see 'Screenshot Google Looker Studio.png', please message me for a direct access link).

 Pipenv is used to create a virtual environment.